-- At least six consecutive years of full-time study in a country where the primary language is English (see Recognized Countries, below).
-These studies must include satisfactory completion of English Language Arts 30-1 or its equivalent, or satisfactory completion of a university-level coursed in English (minimum 3.0 credit hours). - A minimum score of 50 on the TSE (Test of Spoken English). - A minimum score of 26 on the iBT TOEFL Speaking section. - A minimum score of 7.5 on the IELTS band for Speaking. - A minimum score of 70 on the CAEL sub-test for Speaking. - A minimum score of 3 on the MELAB Speaking section.
+- At least six consecutive years of full-time study in a country where the primary language is English from a recognized institution where the language of instruction is English.
+These studies must include satisfactory completion of English Language Arts 30-I or its equivalent, or satisfactory completion of a university-level course in English (minimum 3.0 credit hours). - A score of at least 26 on the iBT TOEFL Speaking section. - A score of at least 7.5 on the Academic IELTS band for Speaking. - A score of at least 70 on the CAEL sub-test for Speaking. - 5.
+A score of at least 3 on the MELAB Speaking section. - Current registration with the College and Association of Registered Nurses of Alberta (CARNA) or College of Licensed Practical Nurses of Alberta (CLPNA).